robherley/blog/content/posts/01-homelab-pt1.md

 ### Drive caddies

 I didn't have any extra of the OEM Dell drive caddies for the three SSDs I'm installing into the poweredge.
 Luckily, [someone on thingiverse](https://www.thingiverse.com/thing:2491236/) made these really sweet models that resememble mini versions of the poweredge.
-They are sturdy enough to reliably hold the SSDs in place, but I would recommend them for spinning rust.
+They are sturdy enough to reliably hold the SSDs in place, but I would not recommend them for spinning rust.

 ![3D Printed Caddies](/homelab/caddies.png)